 Some CEOs have given an insight into what employers hope to find out when they ask the question “where do you see yourself in the next five years?”
 Here are a few;

-Of course, every ambitious person should have a plan as to how he wants his next five years to be — all employers are fully aware of this.
-Unless you are the type that completely lacks ambition — and that may not even be held against you, there is not a wrong answer to this question.
+Of course, every ambitious person should have a plan as to how he wants his next five years to be — and all employers are fully aware of this.
+Unless you are the type that completely lacks ambition — but that may not even be held against you, there is not a wrong answer to this question.
 “I really want to hear honesty.
 The major motivation I have in asking this question is to see if;

 1. You have a general plan for the next five years.